rrijal1/epp_final_project/README.md

 All files and folders have been put under src folder.
 All output files have been excluded from the remote repo but should be replicable using the code.

+The projects follows closely :

+- [project_template](https://econ-project-templates.readthedocs.io/en/stable/index.html) - For the template, which was curated by Prof. Hans-Martin von Gaudecker.